NotBobTheBuilder/cert-deploy-t1600g-28ps/README.md

 - Install `tftpd-hpa` and start it.
 The switch downloads certs and keys over tftp, telnet just starts that process.
 There is no direct upload.
 - Install `expect`
-- Place the `updateswitchcert.tk` file in the `pi` user home directory.
 - Place the `switch` hook script in the letsencrypt deploy hooks directory.
 -- `chmod +x` the file if necessary.
 - Create a further file in the pi user directory, `.switchcredentials`, a plain text file with 3 lines (and a final newline at the end of the file):